 What is empathy?
 How is it different from sympathy?
 Is it even important?

-Brene’ Brown, the vulnerability guru, breaks down the essential steps to provide empathy in this animated video.
-These steps help address the complication of understanding and practicing this BIG emotion.
-Allowing oneself to provide compassion and support to friends and family.
+Brene’ Brown, the vulnerability researcher, breaks down the essential steps to provide empathy in this animated video.
+These steps help address the complication of understanding and practicing this BIG skill, allowing oneself to provide compassion and support others.

 Empathy vs Sympathy